KotaUeshima/summer2023/journal.md

 - May want to see how I can implement UI testing
 - Actually thinking about main part of the application, and building out UI for that
 - Come up with some sort of plan of what you want to make for the platform

+### Satruday May 6th

+- A little bit lost on where this project should go